chreden/trawindowed/README.md

 ### Toggle Always on Top
 1. Start the game
 2. Press F6 to toggle always on top

+### Toggle mouse capture
+1. Start the game
+2. Press F8 to toggle mouse capture.

+This can be useful if you want to interact with the TRAE Menu Hook.

 ## Information for developers
 ### Build